-The University Police Department, the Office of Facilities Services, and the Office of Environmental Health and Safety conducted during the 2015 calendar year safety presentations to faculty and staff groups regarding fire safety specific to the facility each of those employees worked.
+The University Police Department, the Office of Facilities Services, conducted during the 2016 calendar year, safety presentations to faculty and staff groups regarding fire safety specific to the facility each of those employees worked.
 This included information about the fire alarm systems, fire extinguisher locations, evacuation routes, and assembly locations.

-In addition, twice a year the Office of Facilities Services conducts a fire extinguisher training which is directly geared towards all members of the Office of Facilities Services and the University Police Department.
+In addition, once a year the Office of Facilities Services conducts a fire extinguisher training which is directly geared towards all members of the Office of Facilities Services and the University Police Department.
 This training is advertised and open to all members of the University Community.

-The Office of Residence Life, during its Resident Hall Director and Resident Assistant training sessions, teaches residence life staff members (up to a total of 43) how to use fire extinguishers at the San Antonio Fire Department Academy where they enter a smoke filled room and learn about the evacuation procedures of the university.
+The Office of Residence Life, during its Resident Hall Director and Resident Assistant training sessions, teaches residence life staff members (up to a total of 43) how to use fire extinguishers at the San

+Antonio Fire Department Academy where they enter a smoke filled room and learn about the evacuation procedures of the university.